MSc International Accounting and Financial Management

 PERFORMANCE MANAGEMENT AND REPORTING

 The aim of this module is to develop a solid understanding of modern finance theory and practice with an emphasis on critical issues in financial markets and investments.
 It will also equip students with the state-of-the art tools, methodologies and ideas needed in analysing key accounting and financial data in order to support investment decisions.
-THIS MODULE IS ONLY AVAILABLE TO NBS MSC STUDENTS.
+THIS MODULE IS ONLY AVAILABLE TO NORWICH BUSINESS SCHOOL MSC STUDENTS.

 STRATEGIC MARKETING MANAGEMENT